 1. You cannot charge a fee for providing information

-In most circumstances, organisations will need to give the subjects a copy of the information they request free of charge.
+In most circumstances, organisations must give the subjects a copy of the information they request free of charge.
 However, organisations are permitted to charge a “reasonable fee” when a request is manifestly unfounded, excessive or repetitive.